 - Gas vesicles: These are found in bacteria and provide buoyancy to the cell.

-- Phagocytosis involves the formation of a food vesicle following engulfment of food particles or whole cells like bacterial cells.
+- Phagocytosis involves the formation of a food vesicle following the engulfment of food particles or whole cells like bacterial cells.
 This results in the formation of a vesicle known as the phagosome.
 The phagocytic vesicle then fuses with a lysosome to digest and break down the contents.

 - Pinocytosis is a similar process, but it includes fluid molecules or water being engulfed by tiny vesicles into the cell.

-Vesicles play a role in storage of macromolecules like starch or enzymes required for metabolic and cellular processes in the cytoplasm.
+Vesicles play a role in the storage of macromolecules like starch or enzymes required for metabolic and cellular processes in the cytoplasm.